bitcoinroyale/ckpool/README.md

 `"proxy"` : This is an array in the same format as btcd above but is used in proxy and passthrough mode to set the upstream pool and is mandatory.

 `"btcaddress"` : This is the address to try to generate blocks to.
-Note that this is a Bitcoin Royale address, not a bitcoin address (even though it's named `btc`).
+Note that this is a Bitcoin Royale address, not a Bitcoin address (even though the field is named `btc`).
+This field supports either a string for a single address or an array of strings for multiple addresses.
+If multiple addresses are given, one is chosen randomly for every share.
+The benefit of multiple addresses is increasing solo miner security and privacy in accordance with how Satoshi implemented mining in the original [Bitcoin release](https://github.com/bitcoin/bitcoin/blob/v0.1.5/main.cpp#L2361) (every block was mined to a new random key pair).

 `"btcsig"` : This is an optional signature to put into the coinbase of mined blocks.